The Precious Base Metal

 A strong correlation exists between energy consumption and copper demand.
 Over the last 30+ years, energy demand has skyrocketed across the globe.
 Booming populations, developing countries, technological advancements, and the clean energy transition—with the majority of countries aiming for net-zero carbon emissions by 2050—have continued to drive strong demand for energy, and consequentially, copper.

-Over the last three decades, global energy demand and refined copper consumption have outpaced population growth by nearly 3x.
+Over the last three decades, global electricity usage and refined copper consumption have outpaced population growth by nearly 3x.

 The Dawn of a New Copper Age